Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Model

 The two-population model we use is adapted from the model presented in \cite{ehlert2024constraints}.
-Similar to previous studies \citep{muzio2019progress, muzio2023prospects}, this work showed that including a subdominant proton component at the highest energies improves fits to the UHECR data.
+Similar to previous studies \citep{muzio2019progress, muzio2023prospects, das2021modeling}, this work showed that including a subdominant proton component at the highest energies improves fits to the UHECR data, given the assumptions adopted in these studies.
 This scenario is consistent with interpretations of the $X_{\text{max}}$ distributions using different hadronic interaction models \citep{auger_xmax_2014, auger_xmax_icrc23}, all of which predict a subtle increase in the proton fraction around ${\sim\,} 20\,\mathrm{EeV}$, indicating a possible recovery in the flux of UHE protons.
 In fact, the data allow for a proton fraction as high as 20\% at this energy.
 These results motivate adopting a model that allows the proton fraction to vary independently of the mixed-composition population.
 Furthermore, the presence of a subdominant proton population allows the model to reproduce a wide range of cosmogenic neutrino fluxes in light of new observations, while remaining consistent with the UHECR data.
 On the other hand, typical single-population models exhibit an increasingly heavy composition towards higher energies as a consequence of the Peter's cycle assumption, where a common maximum rigidity is assumed for all nuclei \citep{peters1961primary}, resulting in a relatively low cosmogenic neutrino signal \citep[e.g., ][]{batista2019cosmogenic, heinze2019new}.

-Compared to the study presented in \cite{ehlert2024constraints}, which focused primarily on energies above the ankle, we extend the analysis to lower energies by incorporating a Galactic CR component into the UHECR flux.
-We adopt the Galactic CR flux from \cite{thoudam2016cosmic}, in particular, the CR component resulting from supernova explosions in the environment of Wolf-Rayet stars, which dominates at energies between the second knee ($10^{17}\,\mathrm{eV}$) and the ankle.
-In our analysis, we consider the normalization of the Galactic component as a free parameter, while keeping the spectral index, the energy cutoff, and the composition fixed at the values reported in \cite{thoudam2016cosmic}.
+Compared to the study presented in \cite{ehlert2024constraints}, which focused primarily on energies above the ankle, we extend this analysis to lower energies by incorporating an independent CR component below the ankle.
+This flux could be provided either by a population of high-energy Galactic sources or by a population of extragalactic sources independent of the mixed-composition population providing the flux above the ankle.
+For the subsequent analysis, we adopt a Galactic CR flux model from \citet{thoudam2016cosmic}, in particular, the CR component resulting from supernova explosions in the environment of Wolf-Rayet stars, which dominates at energies between the second knee ($10^{17}\,\mathrm{eV}$) and the ankle.
+In our analysis, we consider the normalization of the Galactic component as a free parameter, while keeping the spectral index, the energy cutoff, and the composition fixed at the values reported in \citet{thoudam2016cosmic}.